Alex Bregman Player Props: Astros vs. Braves

 Alex Bregman At The Plate

-- Bregman is hitting .216 with two doubles, two home runs and 13 walks.
+- Bregman is hitting .231 with three doubles, two home runs and 14 walks.

+- Bregman is batting .316 during his last games and is riding a four-game hitting streak.

-- Bregman has picked up a hit in 12 of 19 games this year, with multiple hits three times.
+- Bregman has picked up a hit in 65.0% of his 20 games this season, with at least two hits in 20.0% of those games.

-- In 19 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 20 games played this season, and in 2.2% of his plate appearances.

-- Bregman has driven in a run in five games this season (26.3%), including one multiple-RBI game.
+- In six games this season, Bregman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.